-Trump's Former National Security Adviser Is Under Yet Another Investigation
+The Pentagon Is Investigating Michael Flynn, Who Was Warned To Report Russian Payments

 According to a letter dated April 11 and released on Thursday by Democrats on the House Oversight Committee, the Inspector General "has initiated an investigation to determine whether Lieutenant General (LTG) Flynn, U.S. Army (Retired) failed to obtain required approval prior to receiving any emolument from a foreign government."

-The Pentagon confirmed to BuzzFeed News that its inspector general began an investigation whether Flynn violated the Constitution’s Emoluments Clause (which, in part, prohibits federal officers from accepting gifts from foreign states) on April 4.
+The Pentagon confirmed to BuzzFeed News that its inspector general began investigating whether Flynn violated the Constitution's Emoluments Clause (which, in part, prohibits federal officers from accepting gifts from foreign states) on April 4.

 Flynn, the former head of the Defense Intelligence Agency, was fired from his post as White House national security adviser by President Donald Trump just 24 days into the presidency, after it was revealed that he failed to disclose his contact with the Russian ambassador to Vice President Mike Pence.

-Since then, House Democrats have released documents showing that Flynn was paid nearly $68,000 by Russia-linked entities for speaking gigs after he retired from the DIA.
+Since then, House Democrats have released documents showing that Flynn was paid nearly $68,000 by Russia-linked entities for speaking gigs after he retired from the DIA, including approximately $45,000 from RT, the state-owned media company previously known as Russia Today.
 A spokesperson for Flynn has said he properly informed the DIA of the payments.

 But the DIA said it not find any record of Flynn asking for permission to receive foreign payments nor any record that he reported receiving them, according to another recently declassified letter released Thursday by Rep. Elijah Cummings, the ranking Democrat on the House Oversight committee.